RyannKim327/chat-app/Readme.md

 ---
 ### Credits
 1. ChatGPT - for telling me kung saan ako nagkulang
+2. John Paul Caigas - for suggesting about the url
+3. Mark Kevin Manalo - for recruitments for alpha test

 ---
 ### Issue Fixed before the first release